 Businesses are considered property in Illinois, just like houses, bank accounts, and vehicles.
 As a result, one of the first issues you need to address is whether – and to what extent – your business qualifies as a marital asset for purposes of your divorce.

 Generally speaking, an ownership interest in a business will qualify as a marital asset if the ownership interest was acquired during the marriage.
-If it was acquired prior to the marriage, it might not qualify as a marital asset, although this is not necessarily the case.
+It might not qualify as a marital asset if acquired before the marriage, although this is not necessarily the case.
 It is also possible that a portion of the business could qualify as marital property while another portion is considered “separate” and not subject to distribution.

 Of course, none of this applies if you have a valid and enforceable prenuptial agreement that protects your business.